mqtt-tools/mqttwarn/README.md

 ```

 The target contains a so-called _fallback column_ into which _mqttwarn_ adds
-the "rest of" the payload for all columns not targeted with JSON data.
-I'll now
+the "rest of" the payload for all columns not targeted with JSON data unless that
+is explicitly configured as `NOP` in the service in which case extra data is discarded.
-add our fallback column to the schema:
+I'll now add our fallback column to the schema:

 ```mysql
 ALTER TABLE names ADD full TEXT;